MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Review security and stability*: Assess the security and stability of the alternative operating system.
 Look for security updates, patches, and community support to ensure that the operating system is actively maintained and is secure and stable overall.

 - *Consider vendor support*: Evaluate the level of vendor support that's available for the alternative operating system.
-Check if there are official support channels, documentation, and a community of users who can provide assistance if needed.
+Check if there are official support channels, documentation, and a community of users who can provide assistance if you need it.

 ### Optimize network traversal

 Optimizing network traversal is about minimizing network traffic between workload components.
 Data transfer often has an associated cost.
 By minimizing network traffic, you can reduce the amount of data that needs to be transferred while lowering costs.
-You can reduce unnecessary data transfers, optimize network protocols, and apply caching mechanisms.

 Analyze your workload and identify any unnecessary data transfers between components.
 Avoid transferring redundant or duplicate data, and transmit only essential information.
+Optimizing network protocols and applying caching mechanisms can also help.

 #### Optimize network protocols